Turkey: Merger Control

 Turkish merger control regulation

-The applicable legislation on merger control is Law No. 4054 on Protection of Competition (Law No. 4054) and Communiqué No. 2010/4 on Mergers and Acquisitions Requiring the Approval of the Competition Board (Communiqué No. 2010/4, as amended by Communiqué No. 2012/3).
+The applicable legislation on merger control is Law No. 4054 on Protection of Competition (Law No. 4054) and Communiqué No. 2010/4 on Mergers and Acquisitions Requiring the Approval of the Competition Board (Communiqué No. 2010/4).

-With a continued interest in harmonising Turkish competition law with the European Union competition law, the Competition Authority published the following guidelines on merger control that are in line with the European Union antitrust and merger control rules: the Guidelines on Market Definition; the Guideline on Undertakings Concerned, Turnover and Ancillary Restrictions in Mergers and Acquisitions (Guideline on Undertakings Concerned); the Guideline on Cases Considered as Mergers and Acquisitions and the Concept of Control (Guideline on Control), the Guideline on the Assessment of Horizontal Mergers and Acquisitions (Guideline on Horizontal Mergers), the Guideline on the Assessment of Non-Horizontal Mergers and Acquisitions (Guideline on Non-Horizontal Mergers) and the Guideline on Remedies.
+With a continued interest in harmonising Turkish competition law with EU competition law, the Competition Authority published the following guidelines on merger control that are in line with the EU antitrust and merger control rules: the Guidelines on Market Definition; the Guideline on Undertakings Concerned, Turnover and Ancillary Restrictions in Mergers and Acquisitions (Guideline on Undertakings Concerned); the Guideline on Cases Considered as Mergers and Acquisitions and the Concept of Control (Guideline on Control), the Guideline on the Assessment of Horizontal Mergers and Acquisitions (Guideline on Horizontal Mergers), the Guideline on the Assessment of Non-Horizontal Mergers and Acquisitions (Guideline on Non-Horizontal Mergers) and the Guideline on Remedies Acceptable in Mergers and Acquisitions (Guidelines on Remedies).
 The Guidelines on Market Definition was issued in 2008 and is closely modelled after the Commission Notice on the Definition of Relevant Market for the Purposes of Community Competition Law (97/C 372/03).
 The Guideline on Undertakings Concerned, Turnover and Ancillary Restrictions in Mergers and Acquisitions, which was amended in 2013, contains certain topics and explanations about the concepts of undertakings concerned, turnover calculations and ancillary restraints, and is closely modelled after Council Regulation (EC) No. 139/2004 on the Control of Concentrations between Undertakings.
 The Guideline on Control, Guideline on Horizontal Mergers and the Guideline on Non-Horizontal Mergers were published in 2013.
 Finally, the Guideline on Remedies has also been issued by the Competition Authority, which provides explanations on the possible remedies.